anuramesh1/ds-lab/README.md

 # ds-lab
-This repor contains the lab assignments that are given in the IBM Data Science professional certificate
+This repository contains the lab assignments that are given in the IBM Data Science professional certificate